 4. Visit a pumpkin patch at Halloween and let your children pick their own for the annual carving.

-5. Visit a farm shop.
+5. Visit a farm shop or a farmer’s market.
 See how amazed children are to see potatoes with dirt on them.
 Supermarkets may be convenient but their incessant washing of all fruit and vegetables has meant a loss of connection with children thinking all veg comes pre-packed in cellophane and dirt-free.
 Not only will it engage your children to think about their food but spuds with mud on them last longer.
 Try it for yourself.

 6. Visit your local agricultural show.
 It’s not just for farmers and country folk.
 I actually saw people in stilettos.
 Ok I am joking but really, it is a fantastic day out for everyone and the shows actively encourage children to visit.
 You could even encourage schools to plan class visits to agricultural shows.
 It would be more educational than the usual end of year trip to a theme park.

 7. Buy some wool and learn to knit or crochet with your child.
 Tell them about the processes that wool goes through and where it comes from.
 Britain has a long history of great wool.
 By buying British wool products, you are ensuring the great tradition continues.

 8. Go fruit picking.
 We went at weekend and the actual act of picking fruits yourself, makes them taste nicer.
 It is true.